KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Build a map of the environment**;
    - **Localize the device itself within that environment**;

-Since the common devices are equipped with monocular cameras we can talk about **MonoSLAM**.
+Since the common devices are equipped with monocular cameras we can talk about **visual MonoSLAM**.
 The four challenges to solve for the best reconstruction of the environment in Augmented Reality using SLAM are:
    - **Unknown space**;
    - **Uncontrolled camera**;
    - **Real-time**;